ELACCA welcomes new Goodstart CEO Dr Ros Baxter

 People employed by our members.

-Media release 9 February 2023 The Early Learning and Care Council of Australia (ELACCA) is delighted to welcome the appointment of Professor Emerita Deborah Brennan
+Media release 14 February 2025 The Early Learning and Care Council of Australia (ELACCA) celebrates the passage of the Australian Government’s Three Day Guarantee Bill